vzhou842/victorzhou.com/content/posts/2019-04-04-intro-to-random-forests.md

 - Are equally good.
 - Have a Gini Gain of 0 because the Gini Impurity was already 0 and can't go any lower.

-> Confused about what I just said?
-I told you you should've read [my Gini Impurity post](/blog/gini-impurity/).
-It'll explain all of this Gini stuff.

 It doesn't makes sense to add a decision node here because doing so wouldn't improve our decision tree.
 Thus, we'll make this node a **leaf node** and slap the Green label on it.
 This means that **we'll classify any datapoint that reaches this node as Green**.